-Marc J. Victor is an Arizona State bar certified specialist in criminal law Bar License 016064 who has been zealously representing clients in serious state and federal criminal law matters for well over twenty years.
+Marc J. Victor is an Arizona State bar certified specialist in criminal law Bar License 016064 who has been zealously representing clients in serious state and federal criminal law matters for well over thirty years.
 As a long time freedom activist, Mr. Victor is regularly invited to speak to audiences across Arizona on a variety of issues including ending the drug war, the rights of gun owners, the free market, criminal justice issues as well as a variety of other criminal law related issues.
 He has twice debated Maricopa County Attorney Bill Montgomery on the drug war.

 Mr. Victor has represented clients in more than a thousand major felony cases including first and second-degree murder, sex cases, gun cases, major drug cases, complex white collar cases, federal appeals, and other complex state and federal matters.
 His jury trial experience includes several murder trials including death eligible matters as well as complex sex and drug cases including both state and federal courts.
 He has also successfully argued before the 9th Circuit Court of Appeals in San Francisco.

 Mr. Victor has successfully represented clients in many high-profile and media attention cases; including representing Elizabeth Johnson in the nationally televised “Baby Gabriel” case.
 To watch his winning closing argument in that case, click here.
 He also represents clients in high-profile civil rights and personal injury matters.

 Mr. Victor has been quoted locally, nationally and internationally on radio, television, in print and in person as a legal commentator and expert on many local and national cases.
 He was an expert legal commentator for local NBC 12 News for the Jodi Arias case.

 CLICK HERE FOR THE VIDEO VERSION ON YOUTUBE

 CLICK HERE FOR THE VIDEO VERSION ON GUNSTREAMER